BlueJeansAndRain/NeedJS/README.md

 Regarding Browserify
 --------------------

-Browserify is a CommonJS module __compiler__ which is loosely targeted at Node.js, while Needy is a CommonJS module __runtime system__ intended for use as a development tool.
+Browserify is a CommonJS module _compiler_ which is targeted at Node.js, while Needy is a CommonJS module _runtime system_ intended for use as a development tool.
 Both of them will allow the same modular source code to run in browsers and other environments that do not natively support modules.

 What's It For?
 --------------